Legends profile: Hakeem Olajuwon

 However, due to Olajuwon’s strict Muslim beliefs, the Rockets instead unveiled a bronze monument honoring Olajuwon outside the arena in 2006.
 Two years later, Olajuwon would receive another honor: induction into the Naismith Memorial Basketball Hall of Fame.
 Ironically enough, Ewing was part of the class, too, providing another link between the longtime on-court rivals.

-Following his playing days, Olajuwon spent many NBA offseasons teaching some of the league’s young stars — from Kobe Bryant to Dwight Howard to Amar’e Stoudemire — ways to improve their footwork in the post.
+Following his playing days, Olajuwon spent many NBA offseasons teaching some of the league’s young stars — including Kobe Bryant, Carmelo Anthony, Dwight Howard, Amar’e Stoudemire and others — ways to improve their footwork in the post.